EnterpriseDB/tpa/docs/src/postgres_user.md

     export PATH="$PATH":/some/other/dir
 ```

-It will edit sudoers to allow
+TPA edits `sudoers` to allow
-`sudo systemctl start/stop/reload/restart/status postgres`, and also
+`sudo systemctl start/stop/reload/restart/status postgres`.
+It also
-change `ulimits` to allow unlimited core dumps and raise the file
+changes `ulimits` to allow unlimited core dumps and raises the file
 descriptor limits.

 ## SSH keys

-TPA will use `ssh-keygen` to generate and install an SSH keypair for
+TPA uses `ssh-keygen` to generate and install an SSH keypair for
-the postgres user, and edit `.ssh/authorized_keys` so that the instances
+the postgres user.
+It also edits `.ssh/authorized_keys` so that the instances
-in the cluster can ssh to each other as `postgres`.
+in the cluster can SSH to each other as postgres.

 ## TLS certificates

-By default, TPA will generate a private key and a self-signed TLS
+By default, TPA generates a private key and a self-signed TLS
-certificate for use within the cluster.
+certificate for use in the cluster.
 This is sufficient to ensure
 that traffic between clients and server is encrypted in transit.
-Should
+If
-you wish to use your own certificate signing infrastructure you may
+you want to use your own certificate-signing infrastructure, you can
 replace these after deployment is complete, or replace them during
 deployment using a [hook](tpaexec-hooks.md).